 Students in the choice program are Lakeside students in every sense of the word.
 They have the opportunity to ride the bus each day, take the same classes as other Lakeside students, and participate in co-curricular activities.
 In short, they are Lakeside students.

-Only four in-school personnel know the identity of the choice students.
-They are the school’s choice administrator (Principal), the assistant to the choice administrator (Guidance Director), the individual directing the voucher payments (Financial Manager), and the Principal's admin assistant who helps process applications.
-The student and his/her family will know they are in the choice program, but will not know the identity of other choice students.
+Only four in-school personnel know the identity of the choice students: the choice administrator (Principal), the assistant to the choice administrator (Guidance Director), the individual directing the voucher payments (Financial Manager), and the Principal's designee who helps process applications.
+The student and his/her family will know they are in the choice program, but they will not know the identity of other choice students.

-Lakeside takes every possible precaution to safeguard the identity of its choice students.
+Lakeside will safeguard the identity of its choice students.

 Note that Lakeside’s enrollment policy offers opportunities for school leadership positions only to students who are WELS or ELS members.
-This includes membership in the A Cappella Choir, leadership positions in student government, leadership positions in daily worship, leadership positions through Operation GO, and the privilege to be a class speaker at graduation.
+This includes membership in the A Cappella Choir, leadership positions in student government, leadership positions in daily worship, and leadership positions through Operation GO.

 Does the choice payment cover every Lakeside related expense?